UK/Kenya

 Bradford City of Culture

-In 2025, we are collaborating with Bradford 2025 UK City of Culture on two projects, the Bradford - Nairobi Producer Exchange and B Day Festival (UK) a collaboration with Blankets and Wine Festival.
+In 2025, we are collaborating with Bradford 2025 UK City of Culture on two projects, the Bradford - Nairobi Producer Exchange and B Day Festival (UK), a collaboration with Blankets and Wine Festival.

 Bradford - Nairobi Producer Exchange

-The Bradford 2025 UK City of Culture, the Bradford Producing Hub and the Bridges Producers Fellowship programme in Kenya launched an international Bradford - Nairobi Producer Exchange.
+The Bradford 2025 UK City of Culture, the Bradford Producing Hub and the Bridges Producers Fellowship programme in Kenya have launched an international Bradford - Nairobi Producer Exchange.
 Taking place between August and September 2025, this exciting exchange programme offers a unique opportunity for Bradford-based producers from the African Diaspora working in live arts, performance, or arts and culture events.

 B Day Festival